 The UT School of Landscape Architecture is an exciting interdisciplinary degree program offered in partnership by the College of Architecture and Design and the College of Agricultural Sciences and Natural Resources.
 By leveraging the award-winning faculty expertise, facility resources, and strategic relationships of both colleges, the program is advantageously positioned to deliver an education in landscape architecture that is balanced across the applied arts and applied sciences.
 This partnership further enables the program to cultivate in our students the same spirit of collaboration that is so fundamental to contemporary research and practice of the profession.

-The program offers three degrees: an accredited professional Master of Landscape Architecture degree, and post-professional Master of Arts in Landscape Architecture and the Master of Science in Landscape Architecture degrees.
+The program offers five degree pathways: an accredited professional Master of Landscape Architecture degree (MLA I), a post-professional Master of Landscape Architecture (MLA II), non-professional Master of Science in Landscape Architecture and Master of Art in Landscape Architecture degrees, and the new, accredited professional dual Master of Architecture/Master of Landscape Architecture degree.

 Discover us on Facebook to learn more about landscape architecture at UTK.